suffs811/writeups/the-terminator.md

 - scp the file to the remote box
 - copy pasta the terminator's source code into a new file on the target box

-let's make a python web to get the file over.
+let's make a python web server to get the file over.

 on your local machine, open a new terminal tab and go to 'the-terminator' directory where terminator.py is. then run the following to start a python web server: